 Some people seem to think that the Catholic Church is just another multi-national corporation, Catholicism, Inc., with the Pope as CEO.
 Obviously, this view is a bit skewed, but is not totally off-base.
 The Church is in fact an international organization.
 That’s actually one of the meanings of the word “Catholic”– this church is no small sect limited to a particular ethnic enclave.
 Rather, it is “universal,” intended to reach and include people from all nations.

-That’s an important message of this Sunday’s first reading.
-Jesus;s mission was first and foremost to the children of Israel.
+That’s an important message of the Acts of the Apostles chapter 10.
+Jesus’s mission was first and foremost to the children of Israel.
 But notice that he never restricted his ministry to Jews alone.
-In fact the person he pointed out as having more faith than just about anyone else he’d met was not a Jew, but a Roman, the centurion whose servant he healed.
+In fact the person he pointed out as having more faith than just about anyone else he’d met was not a Jew, but a Roman, the centurion whose servant he healed (Matthew 8:5-13).

 As with the master, so with the disciple.
 Peter, the Vicar of Christ, meets another centurion who also exhibits faith and hunger for God.
 Not only was he a Gentile, but he was an officer in the occupying army of the hated Romans.
-He hadn’t even gone through RCIA and sacraments of initiation yet, and what does God do?
-Pour out the Holy Spirit upon him and his companions!
-How could these enemies be denied the sacrament of the Spirit when God had not hesitated to give them a generous measure of the Spirit?
+Cornelius hadn’t even gone through RCIA and received the sacraments of initiation, but what does God do?
+Pour out the Holy Spirit upon Cornelius and his pagan companions!
+How could these enemies be denied the sacrament of baptism when God had not hesitated to give them a generous measure of the Spirit?
 Someone once said that Catholicism meant “Here comes everybody!”
 In other words, the family is open to foreigners as well as countrymen, enemies as well as friends.

 To love in this way is a privilege and an obligation for the Christian.
 But it is also a joy.
 In fact, true spiritual joy is what every human being longs for.
 But without the experience of receiving and giving this divine love, this joy can never be found.